widelang/draft/README.md

 ## Immutable, Mutable, and Constant Entities

-In wide you everything you name is an Entity, Functions and Objects inclusive.
+In wide everything you name is an Entity.
+That includes Functions, Objects, Interfaces, Traits, Enums, Structs, Attributes, etc.

 When talking about Entities you might read just Immutable, Mutable or Constant not having the need to write down nor say "Entity".

-In this guide, there will be cases when the word Entity will be ommited on purpose.
+There will be cases when the word Entity will be ommited on purpose.

+When you create an Entity you can say it's at **Birth** state.

 ### Notes on "Variables"